Gas motion in the intracluster medium of the Virgo cluster replica: Velocity structure function

-\section{Velocity Structure Function}
+\section{Velocity structure function}

-After estimating the non-thermal pressure fraction, which is assumed to result mostly from turbulence, we now use the velocity structure function (VSF) to characterise the structuration of the velocity distribution across scales and thus assess the presence of the turbulent cascade. \\

-The \textbf{n}-th order VSF, written $\delta v^n(\mathbf{r})$ hereafter, is the n-th moment of the absolute velocity difference of all datapoints separated by a distance $\mathbf{r}$.
-In this study, we only considered a constant weight \citep[see][for density-weighted VSF]{gatuzz2023measuring}, it is thus written as
+After estimating the non-thermal pressure fraction, which is assumed to result mostly from turbulence, we now use the velocity structure function (VSF) to characterise the structuration of the velocity distribution across scales and thus assess the presence of the turbulent cascade.
+The n-th order VSF, written $\delta v^n(\mathbf{r})$ hereafter, is the n-th moment of the absolute velocity difference of all data points separated by a distance, $\mathbf{r}$.
+In the core of this study, we only considered a constant weight (see Fig. \ref{app: VSF weighting compar} for a density-weighted VSF).
+The VSF is thus written as

-with $v$ the sightline velocity and N the number of data points separated by a distance $\mathbf{r}$. \\
+with $v$ being the sightline velocity and N the number of data points separated by a distance, $\mathbf{r}$. \\

-We computed the first and second-order VSFs.
-The first order is simply the mean absolute velocity difference and thus informs about the general gas flow, while the second order is equal to twice the variance minus the correlation function (see e.g. \citeauthor{schulz1981structure} \citeyear{schulz1981structure}).
-The first and second order VSF are respectively presented in Fig. \ref{VSF1} and \ref{VSF2}.
-For both figures, the VSF was computed from EW and MW maps, presented on the left panel for the former and the right panel for the latter.
+We computed the first- and second-order VSFs.
+The first order is simply the mean absolute velocity difference and thus informs us of the general gas flow, while the second-order VSF is equal to twice the variance minus the correlation function (see e.g. \citeauthor{schulz1981structure} \citeyear{schulz1981structure}).
+The first- and second-order VSFs are respectively presented in Figs. \ref{VSF1} and \ref{VSF2}.
+For both figures, the VSF was computed from EW and MW maps, which are presented in the left panel for the former and the right panel for the latter.
 The comparison of the VSF computed from the EW and MW maps for a given projection can be found in Appendix \ref{app:vsf add figs}.
 The separation between pixels in the maps ranges between 22.5~kpc, which is a pixel width, and 7065~kpc, in the diagonal of the map.
 The VSFs were thus binned in 100 intervals on a log scale in this range.
-Given the small number of values in the bins at the shortest and longest separations (see Fig. \ref{app: val range fig + vsf comp 222 444} in Appendix \ref{app:vsf add figs}), we defined the range of validity between 100 and 4000~kpc for this analysis. \\
+Given the small number of values in the bins at the shortest and longest separations (see Fig. \ref{app: val range fig + vsf comp 222 444}), we defined the range of validity between 100 and 4000~kpc for this analysis. \\